2 MATERIAL ACCOUNTING POLICIES

 The range of useful lives of the Property, Plant and Equipment are as follows:

-2.5 Leases
+2.7 Leases

 The Company leases most of its office and warehouse facilities under operating lease agreements that are renewable on a periodic basis at the option of the lessor and the lessee.
 The lease agreements contain rent escalation clauses.

-The Company assesses whether a contract contains a lease at the inception of the contract.
-A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: (i) the contract involves the use of an identified asset, (ii) the company has the right to obtain substantially all of the economic benefits from the use of the asset through the period of the lease, and (iii) the company has the right to direct the use of the asset.
+time in exchange for consideration.
+To assess whether a contract conveys the right to control the use of an identified asset, the Company assesses whether: (i) the contract involves the use of an identified asset, (ii) the Company has the right to obtain substantially all of the economic benefits from the use of the asset through the period of the lease, and (iii) the Company has the right to direct the use of the asset.

-At the date of commencement of the lease, the Company recognises a ROU asset and a corresponding tease liability for all lease arrangements under which it is a lessee, except for short-term leases and low value leases.
+At the date of commencement of the lease, the Company recognizes a ROU asset and a corresponding lease liability for all lease arrangements under which it is a lessee, except for short-term leases and low value leases.
 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 The Company has elected not to apply the requirements of Ind AS 116 Leases to short-term leases of all assets that have a lease term of 12 months or less and leases for which the underlying asset is of low value.
-The lease payments associated with these leases are recognized as an expense on a straight line basis over the lease term.
+The lease payments associated with these leases are recognized as an expense on a straight-line basis over the lease term.

 The lease arrangements include options to extend or terminate the lease before the end of the lease term.
 ROU assets and lease liabilities include these options when it is reasonably certain that they will be exercised.

-The ROU assets are initially recognised at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or prior to the commencement date of the lease plus any initial direct costs.
+The ROU assets are initially recognized at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or prior to the commencement date of the lease plus any initial direct costs.
 They are subsequently measured at cost less accumulated depreciation and impairment losses.

 ROU assets are depreciated from the date of commencement of the lease on a straight-line basis over the shorter of the lease term and the useful life of the underlying asset.

-The lease liability is initially measured at amortised at the present value of the future lease payments.
+The lease liability is initially measured at amortized at the present value of the future lease payments.
 The Company uses its incremental borrowing rate (as the interest rate implicit in the lease is not readily determinable) based on the information available at the date of commencement of the lease in determining the present value of lease payments.
-The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made.
-Lease liabilities are remeasured with a corresponding adjustment to the related ROU asset if the Company changes its assessment as to whether it will exercise an extension or a termination option.
+The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability reducing the carrying amount to reflect the lease

 Properties held to earn rentals are classified as investment property and are measured and reported at cost, including transaction costs, in accordance with the Company's accounting policy.
 Policies with respect to depreciation, useful life and derecognition are on the same basis as stated in PPE above.

-(a) Financial Assets
+2.9 Financial Instruments (a) Financial Assets

 (i) Classification